ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ### Transport Preferences {#transport-prefs}

 Transport Preferences drive protocol selection and path selection on connection establishment.
-Not all transport protocols work on all paths.
-Thus, transport protocol selection is tied to path selection, which may involve choosing between multiple local interfaces that are connected to different access networks.
+Since there could be paths over which some transport protocols are unable to operate, or remote endpoints that support only specific network addresses or transports, transport protocol selection is necessarily tied to path selection.
+This may involve choosing between multiple local interfaces that are connected to different access networks.

 The Transport Preferences form part of the information used to create a Preconnection object.
 As such, they can be configured during the